Shift3/standards-and-practices/code-quality/accessibility/WCAG-testing.md

 ### WAVE

-Simply navigate to the website you wish to test and then click the WAVE icon in your browser:
+Make sure that you don't have any ancillary dashboards present on the site.
+For example, if you are logged into a WordPress admin account and then go to that page, you wil have the WP admin bar on the top of the screen.
+You don't want that; automated testers will hit that as well.
+Once that's taken care of, simply navigate to the website you wish to test and then click the WAVE icon in your browser:

 ![WAVE Icon illustration](screens/wave-before.png)